-Marc A. Bangser specializes in all areas of family law, as well as handling criminal defense matters, in Cook, DuPage, Lake, Will, Kane and McHenry Counties.
-Before litigating numerous pre- and post-decree divorce, child custody, child support and Order of Protection matters as a family law attorney in 2013 and 2014, Marc was an Assistant State’s Attorney in Lake County for over seven years.
-In addition to extensive work with child custody and parentage issues in the Juvenile Division, Marc prosecuted countless numbers of misdemeanors and felonies during his time as an Assistant State’s Attorney, ranging from traffic violations and DUI arrests to homicides.
+Marc A. Bangser, a partner at Bennett & Bangser, LLC, specializes in all areas of divorce and family law in Cook, DuPage, Lake, Will, Kane and McHenry Counties.
+Before negotiating and litigating a wide variety of pre-decree divorces, post-decree modifications, child allocation and parentage matters, child support, orders of protection, domestic violence, DCFS and grandparent’s rights cases, Marc was an Assistant State’s Attorney in Lake County for over seven years and worked as a government attorney in New York.
+In addition to extensive work with parentage issues in the Juvenile Division, Marc prosecuted countless numbers of misdemeanors and felonies during his time as an Assistant State’s Attorney, ranging from traffic violations and DUI arrests to homicides.

 With his vast experience of thousands of combined hearings, bench trials and jury trials during his time as a family law attorney and prosecutor, Marc has earned the highest of accolades regarding his tenacity and prowess in the courtroom.
 He is also known for his top-notch negotiation skills, high-level writing ability and maintaining excellent relationships with clients, the judiciary and court personnel in numerous courthouses throughout the Chicagoland area.

-One of the primary reasons Marc left the world of criminal prosecution was to utilize his advocacy skills and dedication in order to help children – often the most affected individuals in divorce or parentage cases.
-Marc is a certified Guardian Ad Litem (GAL) in DuPage, Lake and Will Counties (with Cook County soon to be added), and has already been counted on by several judges to investigate and make recommendations concerning the best interests of children of a variety of ages and circumstances.
-Being a GAL is a very important responsibility that Marc embraces to the fullest extent, knowing that children need a strong, compassionate and decisive voice to represent their interests in court.
+The primary reason Marc left the world of criminal prosecution was to utilize his advocacy skills and dedication in order to help children – who all parents will do anything to protect, however are often the most affected individuals in divorce or parentage cases.
+To that end, besides making the children’s safety and best interests his top priority in any divorce or parentage matter, Marc is a certified Guardian Ad Litem (GAL) in DuPage, Lake and Will Counties (with Cook County soon).
+Marc has been often appointed by the Court, in his capacity as a GAL and counted on by numerous judges to investigate and make recommendations concerning the best interests of children of a variety of ages and circumstances.
+Marc embraces the opportunity to advocate for children on behalf of a client, as well as his role as a GAL, knowing that children need a strong, compassionate and decisive voice to represent their best interests in court.

 Marc graduated from the University of Wisconsin-Madison with a Bachelor of Arts in Political Science and was awarded a Certificate for his studies in Criminal Justice.
 He then received his Juris Doctor from The John Marshall Law School in Chicago, where he was selected for multiple competitive trial advocacy teams and was the recipient of five Continuing Student Scholarships, awarded to students who “make a significant contribution to the excellence of John Marshall Law School.”
 In addition, he was named the school’s first-ever Student Ambassador Coordinator and was recognized by the school for his commitment to acclimating new students and for his recruiting efforts to bring quality students to John Marshall.

-Marc was married to his beautiful wife, Gina, in 2011 and they are the extremely proud parents of their son, Jackson Henry, born healthy and happy.
+Marc was married to his beautiful wife, Gina, in 2011 and they are the extremely proud parents of their son, Jackson Henry (born in May 2014) and their daughter, Camilla Grace (born in July 2017) – both very healthy and happy.